Spanish Possessive Adjectives: The Ultimate Beginner’s Guide

 ¡Todo lo que ves aquí es mío! — Everything you see here is mine!

-Voy a ir al hotel — I’m going to go to my hotel (literally: I’m going to go to the hotel)
+Voy a ir al hotel. — I’m going to go to my hotel.
+(Literally: I’m going to go to the hotel.)

-Repeating Possessive Adjectives
+Possessive Adjectives that Repeat

-In Spanish you generally repeat the possessive adjectives when talking about more than one object that’s owned—in contrast to in English, where one possessive adjective is usually enough.
+In Spanish, you generally repeat the possessive adjectives when talking about more than one object that’s owned—in contrast to in English, where one possessive adjective is usually enough.

-Son mis lápices y mis cuadernos — They are my pencils and my notebooks
+Son mis lápices y mis cuadernos. — They are my pencils and my notebooks.

 The exception to this is when you’re using two nouns to describe the same actual thing.

-Es mi amante y mejor amigo — He is my lover and best friend (talking about a single amazing person who fulfills these two functions)
+Es mi amante y mejor amigo. — He is my lover and best friend. (talking about a single amazing person who fulfills these two functions)

 Possessive Adjectives vs. Possessive Pronouns